 - Integrates the Creative Curriculum to meet the early learning standards

-- Full day, part-day, and integrated classes in 17 elementary schools, Monday – Thursday
+- Full day, part-day, and integrated classes in several of our elementary schools, Monday – Thursday

 - Itinerant teacher services (home-based or school-based)